Ozzy-P/EnvEditor/README.md

 2. View editable variables and levels

-3. Set string or [other class type] value into _G.NewValue
+3. Set string or [other type] value into _G.NewValue